laffra/auger/README.md

 # auger
-Project Auger - The Automated Unittest Generator for Python

 Auger is a project to automatically generate unit tests for Python code.

 Consider the following example, pet.py, that lets us create a Pet with a name and a species: